mohitbansal25082006/StudyBuddy/README.md

 If you have any questions, suggestions, or feedback, please feel free to:

 - Open an issue on GitHub
-- Email us at studybuddy@example.com
+- Email us at mohitbansal25082006@gmail.com.com
-- Follow us on Twitter [@StudyBuddyApp](https://twitter.com/StudyBuddyApp)

 ---